 From the molecular to the philosophical – explore how the brain develops, functions, and learns.

+The Wake Forest Summer Immersion Neuroscience Institute is an unforgettable experience for high school students.
 Neuroscience is an exciting and rapidly growing interdisciplinary field encompassing the study of the nervous system and its role in regulating behavior.
 Students will examine the structure of the brain through hands-on dissection, learn how drugs affect the brain and how sensory systems detect stimuli in the environment, visit active neuroscience labs, and conduct exciting neuroscience experiments.